LukeBob-zz/Metasploit-Armitage-Installer-Ubuntu/README.md

 # Metasploit-Armitage-Installer-Ubuntu
-metasploit and armitage installer for ubuntu 16.04
+Metasploit and Armitage installer for Ubuntu 16.04
 # WARNING NOT TESTED!!!!

 # Install Ruby Like So...